 The real fun in Miami starts after sundown.
 The nightclubs of Miami Beach are a hot spot for Spring Break travelers and nightlife lovers alike.
-The iconic Mango’s, located in South Beach, is a showcase of international talent, cuisine and entertainment.
-Mango’s is known for their engaging shows that include salsa dancing, Brazilian Samba, belly dancing, and Cuban Conga.
+The iconic Mango’s, located in South Beach, is a showcase of international talent, cuisine, and entertainment.
+Mango’s is known for its engaging shows that include salsa dancing, Brazilian Samba, belly dancing, and Cuban Conga.
 Expect lots of action on the main dance floor after hours.
-If you’re more interested in fresh beats by world-renown DJ’s, like Kaskade and AfroJack, and music by hit artists like Tyga, head to LIV at the Fountainbleu or STORY, right down the street on Collins Ave.
+If you’re more interested in fresh beats by world-renowned DJs, like Kaskade and Afrojack, and music by hit artists like Tyga, head to LIV at the Fountainbleu or STORY, right down the street on Collins Ave.

-Both clubs are owned by the same company, so you can expect a similar crowd and cutting edge experience at both spot.
+Both clubs are owned by the same company, so you can expect a similar crowd and cutting edge experience at both spots.